Pongolapoort Dam

 Pongolapoort Dam, commonly referred to as Jozini Dam creating Lake Jozini, is an arch type dam (double-curvature single-arch) in northern KwaZulu-Natal, South Africa located on the Phongolo River.
 The dam is situated just north of the settlement of Jozini, 280 km north-east of the port city of Durban.
 The dam was constructed in 1973 at the eastern end of the narrow gorge separating the Lebombo and Ubombo ranges.
-The dam mainly serves for irrigation purposes and its hazard potential has been ranked high (3).
-The Phongolo River is the dam's largest feeder and outlet as well as the dam's only perennial feeder.
+The dam mainly serves irrigation needs and its hazard potential has been ranked high (3).
+The Phongolo River is the dam's outlet as well its largest and only perennial feeder.

 History

 Prior to the construction of the Pongolapoort Dam, the land was Africa's first formally recognised conservation area.
 The Pongola Game Reserve was proclaimed in 1894 by the then President of the Transvaal Republic Paul Kruger.
 This would ultimately lead to the proclamation of the Hluhluwe-Imfolozi, Mkuze and Ndumo Game Reserves as well as one of Africa's greatest wildlife conservation parks, the Kruger National Park.